logsearch/licensing/README.md

 ## Signing the contributor's license agreement

-Firstly, thank you for your interest in contributing to LogSearch ("We" or "Us") run by City Index Limited (“We" or "Us").
+Thank you for your interest in The Logsearch Project (the "Project"); run by GAIN Capital UK Ltd; whoes source code is published at http://github.com/logsearch.

 In order to merge your contributions we require you to sign a CLA (Contributor's License Agreeement) assigning your intellectual property rights in the contribution to us, so that we in turn can